 Dentons Poland has won the Book of Lists 2013 ranking in the Law Firm category.
 The honor was formally announced at a gala event on 18 June in Warsaw.
 Read more

-The Hamon law voted by the French National Assembly on February 13, sets stricter rules about trade relations.
-Read moreCompetition and AntitrustFebruary 17, 2014
+The Hamon law published in the offical journal on March 18, sets stricter rules about trade relations.
+Read moreCompetition and AntitrustApril 1, 2014